connieyeee/Project-Sales-Funiture-Retail-Dashboard/README.md

 3. **Customer Detail Page**: Designed for the CRM and marketing campaign department, this page offers valuable insights into customer behaviors.
 Utilizing top N analysis, it identifies the most valuable customers and evaluates the contribution of each customer segment to the total sales amount.

+## 3. Dataset <a name="dataset"></a>

+The dataset consists of a total of 9 tables, comprising 3 source data tables and 6 data mart tables.

+1. **Orders**: This fact table contains essential information such as customer code, order code, order date, postal code, last product update, and product code.

+2. **People**: Provides detailed information about individuals (customer names) and regions.

+3. **Returns**: Contains data on order codes and indicates whether a product has been returned.

+4. **Calendar**: Includes a single record for each date used in the analysis.

+5. **Customer**: Derived from the order table, it includes customer details such as customer code, customer name, and segment.

+6. **Date Type**: Specifies the type of date, either order date or ship date.

+7. **Last Refresh**: This table updates and returns the latest refresh time each time the dashboard is refreshed.

+8. **Product**: Derived from the order table with a predefined filter, it includes product details such as product code, category, sub-category, product name, and last product update.

+9. **Region**: Derived from the order table, this table contains comprehensive information about postal code, country, state, city, and region.